elimu-ai/keyboard/README.md

-# keyboard
+# Keyboard

-Android system keyboard
+Custom Android keyboard which systematically introduces new letters and numbers.